 She noted that local authorities have kept trying to raise public awareness of drowning risks and held swimming classes for local students.

 The accident should serve as a lesson and an alarm for schools, families and authorities to pay more attention to protecting children, she said.

 After the accident, Prime Minister Nguyễn Xuân Phúc issued an official dispatch, ordering the Ministry of Public Security to investigate the accident.

 He requested agencies and People’s Committees in cities and provinces to reinforce anti-drowning efforts and improve awareness about drowning prevention for children.

 Đặng Hoa Nam, Head of the Ministry of Labour, Invalids and Social Affairs’ Department of Children Care and Protection, told the newspaper that it was necessary to teach children both swimming and safety skills.

-Drowning claims the lives of more than 2,000 children each year in Việt Nam, making it the country’s leading cause of deaths for people aged under 15, according to Nam.
+Drowning claims the lives of more than 2,000 children each year in Việt Nam, making it the country’s leading cause of deaths for people aged under 15

 The rate of child drowning in Việt Nam is higher than in other Southeast Asian countries and 10 times higher than in some developed countries.